Play Guitar Better – 5 Common Problems Solved

 1. Wrist Position – Play Guitar Better

 Your wrist should help your hand move around the guitar to access the strings.
 If you have you wrist flat against or behind the neck it will limit string access.
-Once students move their wrist into a forward position they are amazed at how easy it is to move between chords or through scale exercises.
+Once students move their wrist into a forward position they are amazed at how easy it is to move.
+As a result, chords or scale exercises become easy.
 See the U or C shape the hand is creating in the below picture.
 This will rotate around the instrument to access high and low strings.

 2. Finger angle – Play Guitar Better

 The next step is to keep your fingers close to the fretboard when playing riffs or chords.
 This allows you to string notes and chords together.
 Keeping the thumb straight and inline with the middle of where your fingers need to be placed will allow better movement.
-Thumb straight, wrist positioned parallel to guitar will allow you to easily span across the frets.
+In summary, thumb straight and wrist positioned parallel to guitar will allow you to easily span across the frets.

 3. Material to learn – Play Guitar Better

 This video will show you the kind of skills we recommend beginner students should try.
-Learning power chords is a great entry point for gaining hand strength to play more challenging chord techniques.
+For example, learning power chords is a great entry point for gaining hand strength to play more challenging chord techniques.

 Sometimes you can blame the tools of trade.
 Students may have guitars that are in disrepair.
-Also simply an inappropriate guitar for the size and age of student.
+In addition, they may have an inappropriate guitar for the size and age of student.
 Faults such as the strings being too far away from the neck or badly made cheap instruments contribute to the difficulty of playing the instrument.
 It is important that you purchase a guitar that feels comfortable.
 Don’t be afraid to sit in a shop and try 10+ guitars out.
 Read our article on buying electric guitars for some great tips.
 Even if you have no playing experience the guitar should sit easily in your lap and your hand easily accessing the neck.
-Go with your instincts with this.
+In short, go with your instincts.

 This video also explains the differences between types of guitars.
 It is important you understand how an acoustic guitar is different to an electric guitar.